qirchen421/emuera.sk.doc/docs/Reference/RESTART.md

 	Me, a name I call my self
 	Far, a long, long way to run
 	Sew, a needle pulling thread
-	La, a nore to follow Sew
+	La, a note to follow Sew
 	Tea, a drink with jam and bread
 	That will bring us back to Do
     ```